 - I had to remember decisions on expensive purchases take a long time.
 You don't get up one morning and say "I think I'll buy an Airbus".
 So I didn't say "buy now while stocks last".

-So, yes, high-ticket items are indeed different.
+So, yes, high-ticket items are different.
 But it is still all about buying and selling.
 You must use common sense and adapt what you do to how people buy -the process.

-Besides the fact that you often have several decision-makers, and that they all have different motivations which you must address with differing messages, there is one very significant difference.
+Besides the fact that you often have several decision-makers, and they all have different motivations which you must address with differing messages, there is one very significant difference.

 The greater the price, the harder it normally is to get a sale.